hotdaamn/asuswrt-merlin-wiki/Entware.md

 ```
 mkdir /mnt/sda1/asusware
 touch /mnt/sda1/asusware/.asusrouter
+reboot
 ```

 This will ensure that Asuswrt will properly mount /opt at boot time.

-Now that we have the optware directory initialized and automounted by Asuswrt it's time to initialize Entware itself:
+After the reboot, the optware directory should be initialized and automounted by Asuswrt.
+It's now time to initialize Entware itself:

 ```
 cd /opt